DHTMLX/gantt-docs/data/api/gantt_onbeforetaskdisplay_event.md

 @template:	api_event
 @descr:
-the event is blockable - returning false will cancel further processing
+The event is blockable.
+Returning false will prevent the task from being displayed

 @related:
 	desktop/filtering.md